imdhemy/redis-berry/README.md

 # Redis Berry
-Redis Berry is Cross platform tool to for Redis DB.It's free and always will be!
+Redis Berry is a Cross platform tool to for Redis DB.It's free and always will be!

+# TO-DO
+- [ ] Connect to redis.
+- [ ] Store connection data in DB.